24aft-kawasaki/homebrew-offload/README.md

 ## Usage

 ```
+brew-offload config offload_cellar CELLAR
 brew-offload add FORMULA
 ```
-The specified FORMULA will be offloaded to a different directory.
+The specified FORMULA will be offloaded to CELLAR directory.
 By default, the offload directory is `~/.offload`.

 ---